 The India Rubber Meet is an attempt to cater to this need of the rubber industry.
 When the idea of a pan-industry meet was mooted, all sectors came forward to behold it with fervour as is evident from the list of organisers.
 It includes rubber growers - large and small, - rubber processors, tyre and non-tyre rubber product manufacturers, government and non-government promotional bodies, trade organisations, research and skill development institutions and the media dedicated to rubber industry.
 The industry has a large workforce and millions of customers who will also be benefited by the Meet, which aims at the progress of the rubber industry.

-The Rubber Board and the stakeholder associations in rubber and related sectors are jointly organizing India Rubber Meet 2020 (IRM 2020), the fifth edition in the series, at Radisson Blu Temple Bay, Mamallapuram, Tamil Nadu on 28 and 29 February 2020.
+The Rubber Board and the stakeholder associations in rubber and related sectors are jointly organizing India Rubber Meet 2022 (IRM 2022), the six th edition in the series, at Kochi, Kerala on 22-23 July 2022.
 The Meet will have representation of stakeholder associations from all segments of the rubber industry, the media and the Rubber Board.
 IRM is a regular forum for interaction, networking and exchange of information.
-IRM 2020 is organised under the aegis of India Rubber Meet Forum (IRMF), a society formed by Rubber Board and the stake holder associations in rubber and related sectors.
+IRM 2022 is organised under the aegis of India Rubber Meet Forum (IRMF), a society formed by Rubber Board and the stake holder associations in rubber and related sectors.